-Views are: standard, overlooking the front of the resort and the parking area; pool, overlooking the pool area; and savanna, overlooking one of three savannas with an additional charge for the central Arusha savanna.
+Views are: standard, overlooking the rooftop or the front of the resort and the parking area; pool, overlooking the pool area; and savanna, overlooking one of three savannas.

 Cara’s Tip: At the Animal Kingdom Lodge there are three savannas, each with their own charm.
 The Kudu Trail savanna facing Disney’s Animal Kingdom Villas – Kidani Village is probably my least favorite.
 Beware the standard view rooms that look at the parking area and could possibly be in the valet parking drop-off area with a constant stream of buses and cars passing by your room balcony at all hours of the day and night.